PERA Facts: Personal Equity and Retirement Account Philippines

 Have you heard of PERA Law or the Personal Equity Retirement Account?

-It’s a bill signed by President Gloria Macapagal-Arroyo last August 22, 2008 which aims to help Filipinos, specially OFWs, to save for retirement.
+It’s a bill signed by President Gloria Macapagal-Arroyo on August 22, 2008, which aims to help Filipinos, especially OFWs, to save for retirement.
+This is similar to the Roth IRA and 401(k), which Americans enjoy.

-So for those who do not know about the PERA Law, here are some basic information and frequently asked questions about the Personal Equity and Retirement Account.
+Anyway, for those who do not know anything about the PERA Law, below are some basic information and frequently asked questions about the Personal Equity and Retirement Account.

 What is PERA?

 PERA in the Philippines refers to the Personal Equity and Retirement Account.
-It is primarily a retirement savings plan.
+It is primarily a retirement investment plan.

-Anyone with a Philippine Tax Identification Number and verifiable income can set up a PERA.
+Anyone with a Philippine Tax Identification Number (TIN) and a verifiable income can set up a PERA.
 This is a voluntary savings and investment plan open to all Filipinos, employed or self-employed, in the country or overseas, which you can open anytime.
-Of course, the earlier, the better.

 How do you open an account?